Advert

 The existing community at Oude Molen provides essential care, educational, therapeutic, and cultural services that depend entirely on the tranquil, semi-rural character of the site.
 These activities are a direct continuation of the 130-year-old institutional “continuity of purpose” belonging to the surrounding Valkenberg therapeutic landscape, which historically utilized land-based care and agricultural rehabilitation.
 Displacing the Robin Trust, the holistic schools, the eco-gardens, and the equestrian therapy facilities destroys a functioning social ecosystem that delivers immense public value.
 These living heritage resources have been completely excluded from the project’s social impact considerations.

 An area-wide Heritage Impact Assessment for the broader, deeply historic Two Rivers Urban Park landscape was never completed.
 The overarching heritage process was abruptly suspended, and the Local Spatial Development Framework was pushed through regardless.
-By deferring heritage impacts to individual sites and then ignoring site-level rejections, the City is systematically fragmenting a contiguous cultural landscape without evaluating cumulative, landscape-scale damage.
+By deferring heritage impacts to individual sites and then choosing to ignore site-level rejections, the City is systematically fragmenting a contiguous cultural landscape without evaluating cumulative, landscape-scale damage.

 This application cannot be viewed in isolation.
 It is part of a wave of concurrent mega-developments along the same corridor, including Riverlands, Conradie Park, and the redevelopment of the King David Mowbray Golf Course.
-The cumulative strain on schools, medical facilities, roads, and electrical infrastructure has never been assessed.
-Local schools are already overloaded following the Conradie Park rollout, traffic gridlock is worsening, and there is no confirmed budget or commitment from Metro Rail for the new train station that this entire development concept relies upon.
+The cumulative strain on infrastructure has never been independently audited.
+Local schools are already over-capacity following the Conradie Park rollout, traffic gridlock is expanding, and the transport framework relies on a new train station for which no confirmed budget or commitment has been made by PRASA.

 The applicant’s marketing relies heavily on claims that one-third of the development will consist of social and affordable housing.
-However, the applicant’s own framework documents admit that the inclusion of these units is non-binding and will ultimately be driven by “financial feasibility” once handed over to a private developer.
-There is no enforceable legal mechanism in this application to guarantee that affordable housing will ever be built.
-The City should not grant permanent, high-density development rights based on aspirational targets that a private developer can easily abandon later.
+However, the framework documents explicitly state that the inclusion of these units is non-binding and entirely contingent on future “financial feasibility” assessments.
+There is no enforceable legal mechanism in this application to guarantee that affordable housing will ever materialise.
+The City should not grant permanent, high-density development rights based on voluntary targets that a private developer can easily abandon later.

 The 13-hectare site directly borders the sensitive Black River corridor and wetland system.
 Despite the intense scale and density of a five-storey proposal, no independent Environmental Impact Assessment (EIA) has been conducted.
 The site is a documented habitat for protected species, including the endangered Western Leopard Toad.
-Pushing this rezoning through without evaluating the cumulative ecological impacts alongside neighbouring mega-developments violates fundamental principles of environmental sustainability.
+Pushing this rezoning through without evaluating the cumulative ecological impacts alongside neighboring mega-developments violates basic environmental sustainability principles.

 Perspectives: What is the debate?